Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

 \subsubsection{Analysis of Peeling-Style Decoding}

 First, we introduce some notation and definitions for the analysis.
 A variable node (VN) whose channel value is correctly received is called a correct variable node (CVN), otherwise it is called an incorrect variable node (IVN).
 A check node (CN) with $i$ edges connected to the CVN's and $j$ edges connected to the IVN's will be said to have C-degree $i$ and I-degree $j$, or type $n_{i,j}$.
 We note that the analysis of node-based algorithms hold for irregular LDPC code ensemble of maximum variable node degree $d_v$ and maximum check node degree $d_c$.

-We also define the following quantities: \begin{itemize} \item $t$: decoding time or the fraction of VNs removed from graph \item $L_{i}(t)$: the number of edges connected to CVN's with degree $i$ at time $t$. \item $R_{j}(t)$: the number of edges connected to IVN's with degree $j$ at time $t$. \item $N_{i,j}(t)$: the number of edges connected to CN's with C-degree $i$ and I-degree $j$. \item $E_{l}(t)$: the remaining number of edges connected to CVN's at time $t$. \item $E_{r}(t)$: the remaining number of edges connected to IVN's at time $t$. \item $a(t)$: the average degree of CVN's which have at least 1 edge coming from CN's of type $n_{i,1},i\ge 1$,
+We also define the following quantities: \begin{itemize} \item $t$: decoding time or fraction of VNs removed from graph \item $L_{i}(t)$: the number of edges connected to CVN's with degree $i$ at time $t$ \item $R_{j}(t)$: the number of edges connected to IVN's with degree $j$ at time $t$ \item $N_{i,j}(t)$: the number of edges connected to CN's with C-degree $i$ and I-degree $j$ \item $E_{l}(t)$: the remaining number of edges connected to CVN's at time $t$ \item $E_{r}(t)$: the remaining number of edges connected to IVN's at time $t$ \item $a(t)$: the average degree of CVN's which have at least 1 edge coming from CN's of type $n_{i,1},i\ge 1$,

 \item $b(t)$: the average degree of IVN's which have at least 1 edge coming from CN's of type $n_{0,1}$,

 \item $E$: number of edges in the original graph,